dslmeinte/evan-lang/README.md

 # Evan: EValuation of Abstract Nodes

-The main goal of the *Evan programming language* is to bootstrap a working, functional-style general purpose programming language which nestles comfortably in the JavaScript-world, complete with tools like an evaluator and IDE.
+The main goal of the *Evan programming language* is to bootstrap a working, functional-style general purpose programming language which nestles comfortably in the JavaScript-world, complete with tools like an IDE.

 It also ports selected virtues of a number of existing languages (most notably: Lisp) to the context of JavaScript.
 The IDE should (eventually) be implemented as an Evan program itself, making it meta-circular.

 The following technology is used: Node.js, NPM, TypeScript, Browserify, React and [MobX](https://mobxjs.github.io/mobx/).

+## How does it work

+The Evan language is implemented by means of an *evaluator*, which transforms *any* JSON into a JavaScript value.
+Often, this is again JSON but it can also be React DOM elements which are then rendered into a browser.
+The evaluation is in principle functional, in the sense that evaluating the same piece of JSON leads to the same result.
+Also, the evaluation is wired to happen incremental (using MobX), so (small) changes to the JSON input should only require a partial re-evaluation, for better performance.

 ## Getting started